rehierl/node-tree-outliner/1-0-mathematics/1-1-0-group-multiset.md

 s2 = traceOf(s) //- e.g. [ 3, 2, 1, 2 ]
 ```

+* (×) represents the concatenation operator for sequences
 * any multiset of elements allows to randomly iterate over its components
 * an iteration may visit the components in any order
 * subsequent iterations may visit the components in different order